-The Task Force advised they wanted a response by their next meeting which will allow the responses to be included for discussion.
+The Task Force advised they wanted a response by their next meeting which will allow

-Dr. Casuga advised due to time constraints the Task Force will need to table the remaining agenda items for a future meeting.
+Dr. Casuga advised due to time constraints the Task Force will need to table the

 Agenda Item #7: Recommendations for Agenda Items for Future Task Force Meetings.